Skip to main content

 • changes to notification or communications preferences

-• changes to analytics or AI-related in-app preferences where available
+• changes to analytics-related in-app preferences where available

 • clarification about whether a request must be handled by Peerakeet or by a customer/provider